nathan-contino/nathan-contino.github.io/_posts/2021-11-08-foco-yeah-howling-cows.markdown

 *in all fairness, mandarb's top tube literally says "singletrack"*

 Meg was (reasonably) skeptical at first, but eventually gave into the temptation of adventure.
 The trail turned out to be chock full of rocks.
 And hairpin turns.
 And more rocks.
 And more dogs and bikes than I expected.
-And frankly, it was a bit much with a [pannier](https://en.wikipedia.org/wiki/Pannier) full of water, snacks, bicycle repair equipment, and layers mounted on Mandarb.
+Frankly, it was a bit much with a [pannier](https://en.wikipedia.org/wiki/Pannier) full of water, snacks, bicycle repair equipment, and layers mounted on Mandarb.
 But we took it slow, let faster travelers pass us, and in the end we had an absolutely